Sterling Morrison: Velvet Underground reunion

-Death
+Health and death

 In late 1994, Morrison was diagnosed with non-Hodgkin's lymphoma; and, as his health deteriorated, he could no longer play guitar.
 He was visited by his former bandmates Reed and Tucker; according to Reed, when he visited Morrison for the last time, he was bedridden, had lost weight and his hair, but never complained about his lymphoma and described it as "leaves in the fall".

 Morrison died of non-Hodgkin's lymphoma on August 30, 1995, one day after his 53rd birthday.

+Morrison is buried at Poughkeepsie Rural Cemetery.

 Legacy

 Upon their induction in the Rock and Roll Hall of Fame in 1996, Reed, Cale and Tucker performed a song titled "Last Night I Said Goodbye to My Friend", which was dedicated to Morrison.

+Doug Yule, another Velvet Underground member, wrote an obituary for Morrison following his death.

 In March 2001, Morrison was remembered through a tribute set at the Austin Music Awards during the South by Southwest Festival.
-John Cale performed "Some Friends", a song he had composed in Morrison's memory, with Alejandro Escovedo, who played the Galaxie 500 song "Tugboat", also written for Morrison.
-An SXSW panel on Sterling successfully convened that year, with Cale and others remembering their fallen friend.
+John Cale performed "Some Friends", a song he had composed in Morrison's memory, with Alejandro Escovedo, who played a song he wrote in 1995 called "Tugboat" which alludes to Morrison's time spent as a tugboat captain at the Houston Ship Channel.
+An SXSW panel on Sterling successfully convened that year, with Cale and others remembering their friend.
 Morrison was also the subject of an oral history, Velvet Underdog, in The Austin Chronicle that year.
 The story utilised quotes by Cale, Reed, Tucker, and other Morrison associates.

-The Galaxie 500 song "Tugboat" alludes to Morrison's post-Velvet Underground career.
+Other songs that honor Morrison include the Galaxie 500 song "Tugboat" that alludes to Morrison's post-Velvet Underground career.
 Morrison was a major influence on Dean Wareham.